storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

       else
         if @dbname of @openDBs
-          console.log 'new transaction is waiting for open operation' else
+          console.log 'new transaction is queued, waiting for open operation to finish' else
           # XXX SHOULD NOT GET HERE.
           # FUTURE TBD TODO: in this exceptional case abort and discard the transaction.